The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 Ship that.

-Once you have real visitors, you’ll know what questions people ask, what they click, and what they ignore.
-Then you can add pages with confidence.
+Once you have real visitors, you'll know what questions people ask, what they click, and what they ignore.
+Then you add pages with evidence behind each decision instead of guesswork.

-- You need leads and your site isn’t getting them
+- You need leads and the site isn't getting them

-- You’re planning content and SEO, not just a homepage
+- You want content and SEO, not just a homepage

-- You need booking, payments, or a specific flow
+- You need booking, payments, or a custom flow

-- You want to stop thinking about updates, fixes, and “why is this broken today”
+- You want to stop thinking about updates, broken pages, and "why is that section misaligned"

 Is Wix or Squarespace better for a small business?

 Neither is universally better.
-Wix is more flexible and can turn into a messy project.
-Squarespace is more constrained and faster to keep consistent.
-The bigger issue is whether you can finish a simple one-page site without spending weeks on tweaks.
+Wix is more flexible and tends to become a messy project.
+Squarespace is more constrained and easier to keep consistent.
+But the bigger issue — for both — is whether you can actually finish a simple one-page site without spending weeks adjusting things that don't matter.

 How long does it take to build a website on Wix?

-A basic one-page site can be done in 6–12 hours if your offer and copy are clear.
-Most solopreneurs spend 40–120 hours because they keep redesigning, rewriting, and fixing mobile layouts.
+A basic one-page site can be done in 6–12 hours if your offer and copy are already clear.
+Most solopreneurs spend 40–120 hours because they keep redesigning, rewriting, and fixing mobile layouts instead of shipping.

 How long does it take to build a website on Squarespace?

-If you stick to a template and one page, 6–12 hours is realistic.
-Multi-page builds often stretch to weeks because each new page adds copy, images, and layout decisions that weren’t solved on page one.
+If you stick to one template and one page, 6–12 hours is realistic.
+Multi-page builds stretch to weeks because each new page brings new copy decisions, image choices, and layout questions that weren't solved the first time.

 Why does Wix take so long to finish?

-Because you’re doing product, design, and marketing work inside a page editor.
-You can always adjust spacing, sections, fonts, and mobile breakpoints, so you keep iterating instead of shipping.
+Because you're doing product, design, and marketing work inside a page editor.
+You can always adjust the spacing, font size, or mobile breakpoints, so you keep adjusting instead of shipping.

 Is Squarespace worth it for a small business?

-Yes if you want a clean site fast and you can accept its constraints.
-It’s a bad fit if you need custom flows, complex SEO needs, or you keep fighting the template to match a design in your head.
+Yes, if you can accept its constraints and stick to one template without fighting it.
+It's a bad fit if you need custom flows, have complex SEO requirements, or find yourself spending hours overriding the template to match something in your head.

 Is Wix or Squarespace good for SEO?

-They can rank for low-competition keywords, especially locally, if your content is strong.
-The common failure is not the platform.
-It’s thin pages, unclear positioning, and no content strategy.
+Both can rank for low-competition keywords, especially locally, if your content is strong.
+The common failure isn't the platform — it's thin pages, unclear positioning, and no content strategy.
+Fix those first.

 My Wix/Squarespace site gets traffic but no leads.
 What now?

 Treat it as a messaging problem first.
-Tighten the offer, add proof, and make the primary call-to-action obvious.
-If the site is slow, hard to navigate, or impossible to edit cleanly, that’s when a rebuild makes sense.
+Tighten the offer, add proof, and make the primary call to action impossible to miss.
+If the site is also slow, hard to navigate, or broken on mobile — that's when a rebuild makes sense.

 I built my site on Wix.
 Should I switch?

-Switch if you’re blocked by layout limitations, performance, or messy editing that makes every change take hours.
-If your issue is copy and conversion, fix that first before rebuilding.
+Switch if you're blocked by layout limitations, performance, or editing that turns every small change into a half-day job.
+If your issue is copy and conversion, fix the messaging first.
+A rebuild won't fix a bad offer.

 Should I hire a developer instead of using Wix or Squarespace?

-If you’ve already sunk 20–40 hours and you’re still not launched, yes.
-A focused one-page MVP built properly is often cheaper than another month of DIY time.
+If you've already spent 20–40 hours and you're still not launched, yes.
+A focused one-page MVP built properly is often cheaper than another month of your time — and it doesn't require you to have opinions about font pairings.